meghapsimatrix/meghapsimatrix/content/home/experience.md

   description = """
   Responsibilities include:

-  * Evaluate impact of a college preparatory program using propensity score analysis with generalized boosted modeling.
+  * Developed generalized boosted models to estimate propensity scores to evaluate the impact of a college preparatory program.
-  * Work with large datasets, integrating data from multiple sources.
+  * Integrated large relational datasets containing information on all students in Texas schools from multiple sources.
+Wrangled the data for analysis.
   """

 [[experience]]